alexnardini/FLAM3_for_SideFX_Houdini/src/py_flam3_UI_PRM_map.md

 __version__ = '1.8.70 - Production'

-# We are keeping the: py_flam3__3_7 module only for the following reason:
-#
-# This is solely to detect if FLAM3H OTL for H21
-# has been loaded inside a Houdini version minor than H20.5.
-# Thx to this we can disable the functionalities since it is not a match.
-try: hou.session.F3H_H_VERSION_H21
-except: hou.session.F3H_H_VERSION_H21: bool = True
-else: pass

 def houdini_version(digit: int = 1) -> int:
     """Retrieve the major Houdini version number currently in use.